Rubio comes out against GOP tax bill, passage uncertain

 President Donald Trump said Thursday that he believed Rubio would eventually get to yes.

 "I think he’ll get there.
-He's really been a great guy, very supportive," POTUS said.
-“I think that Sen. Rubio will be there, very shortly."
+He's really been a great guy, very supportive," Trump said.
+“I think that Senator Rubio will be there, very shortly."

 Senate Majority Whip John Cornyn, R-Texas, has set a goal of voting Tuesday on a final deal.
 But no bill has been released and information on key features are scarce.
 Expected provisions include the lower 37 percent top tax rate, a 21 percent corporate tax rate, and a compromise on the State and Local Tax Deduction that would cap it at $10,000 in combined taxes.